 Summary: Moving our psychological revulsion (based around food) to morality, ethics and people, fundamentally distorts our Christianity.

 I appreciate Richard Beck’s outsider perspective on theology.
 Beck is a psychologist who writes theology.
-While he is not untrained in theology, that training is not formal and it is not his primary academic areas.
+While he is not untrained in theology, that training is not formal, and it is not his primary academic area.

-In Unclean, Beck takes his understanding of psychology to help us as Christians understand how our faith becomes distorted when we allow the concept of revulsion (which is a natural feeling around unclean food) and apply it to people and/or ethics.
+In Unclean, Beck takes his understanding of psychology to help us as Christians understand how our faith becomes distorted when we allow the concept of revulsion (a natural feeling around unclean food) and apply it to people and/or ethics.

 This book is full of insights into how we unconsciously avoid doing the work that we (as the church) are called to, by avoiding the messy people that are around us.
 What this book is not, is a simple prescription on how to change our own perception of those around us.
 Beck says that this is too personal of a problem for him to proscribe simple steps.

-I read this with a group of friends and one of the friends talked about how purity violations of the Old Testament (which Beck discusses well) was not about individual offences against one another, but offences against God.
-I think that while we know that our sin has effects on those around us, thinking about sin as primarily an offense against God can be helpful in understanding the common distance that we all have from God and can prevent us from seeing different sins as having different levels of offense.
+I read this with a group of friends, and one of the friends talked about how purity violations of the Old Testament (which Beck discusses well) were not about individual offenses against one another but offenses against God.
+I think that while we know that our sin affects those around us, thinking about sin as primarily an offense against God can help understand the common distance that we all have from God and can prevent us from seeing different sins as having different levels of offense.

-Which brings us to the second method Beck highlights, common confession.
+This brings us to the second method Beck highlights, common confession.
 The general confession of the Anglican church or the variations in other Christian streams is one of those things that I have come to think is very much missing in standard Evangelical worship.
-For all of Evangelical’s focus on sin and repentance, corporate confession is usually absent.
+Corporate confession is usually absent for Evangelicals who, in other ways, focus on sin and repentance.

-On the whole Unclean is a very helpful book, but there are times when I think Beck is too carefully building his argument and becomes repetitive.
-But this is a book that I think would be helpful to many and would generate some good discussion if read in a group.
+On the whole, Unclean is a very helpful book, but sometimes, Beck is too careful in building his argument and becomes repetitive.
+But this book would be helpful to many and generate some good discussion if read in a group.